 If the person becomes unconscious, continue to record his pulse and breathing rate until help arrives.
 This gives medical personnel an idea of the extent of internal injuries even before tests are done so they will know where to concentrate their efforts first.

 While you are evaluating the injured rider, have another person record license plate numbers, contact information of witnesses, and sketch the scene of the accident for future reference.

 Try to stay calm and encourage others to do the same.
 Curb the impulse to talk too much and only provide information to EMS and police when they arrive.
-Then seek out a motorbike accident attorney near me and make sure you have done all you can.
+Then seek out a motorcycle accident attorney near you and make sure you have done all you can.